Ben Hecht (1893-1964) was an American Jewish journalist, novelist, and playwright.

 In 1944 Hecht published A Guide for the Bedeviled, a highly controversial analysis of antisemitism.

 Hecht continued his activities on behalf of the Bergson group after World War II.
-In addition to propaganda work, including his 1946 film A Flag is Born, Hecht was involved in fund raising and in recruiting for the Irgun.
+In addition to propaganda work, including his 1946 stage play A Flag is Born, Hecht was involved in fundraising and in recruiting for the Irgun.